-Scottish actor Brian Cox, 75, is on the cover of a digital British GQ spinoff called GQ Hype.
-This rules because in the cast of Succession, Cox is surrounded by hypebeasts.
+Scottish actor Brian Cox, 75, was on the cover of a digital British GQ spinoff called GQ Hype in October 2021.
+This rules, because in the cast of Succession, Cox is surrounded by hypebeasts.
 Nicholas Braun is certainly a hypebeast.
 Jeremy Strong portrays one as Kendall.
 But no one goes full fucking beast to the press like Cox, who can be disarmingly candid.
-In the Hype interview, Cox says straight-up there will be only one or two more seasons of Succession after this one, “and then I think we’re done.”
+In the Hype interview, Cox says straight-up that there will be only one or two more seasons of Succession after this one, “then I think we’re done.”
 This isn’t the first time Succession’s five-season ceiling has been invoked, but it was a confirmation, and he said it so casually and assuredly.
 Plus it reminded us of our favorite Succession C-plot: Brian Cox just sort of running his mouth to the press.
-The season three premiere came and went, and Cox is still running his mouth.
-So, we’ll keep updating this post.
+Season three came and went, and Cox is still running his mouth.
+So we’ll keep updating this post.
 Below, some highs and lows for Brian Cox’s PR team.

 September 2, 2021: Cox spills the wrong premiere date on Cameo

 In a Cameo message that has since been taken down, Cox said Succession’s third season would premiere October 12.
 That was not the correct date, but it led many fans to speculate — correctly — that October 12 would be the cast premiere and that, therefore, the new season would premiere on HBO October 17.

 September 28, 2021: Cox spoils a surprising plot point

 In a profile, Cox told the New York Times, “In this season — I don’t know if I’m supposed to say this — but at one point he has a UTI.”
 Spoilers, Brian!
 We never would have guessed Logan would share a plotline with Rebecca Bunch.

 October 20, 2021: Cox calls American audiences mindless